 Europe's borrowers brace for death of easy money

-January's often the busiest month of the year for new bond sales but as credit markets lose their biggest backer and political threats loom - Brexit, Italian fiscal angst and trade woes - companies must wise up to 2019's primary-market challenges.
+January is often the busiest month of the year for new bond sales but as credit markets lose their biggest backer and political threats loom - Brexit, Italian fiscal angst and trade woes - companies must wise up to 2019's primary market challenges.
 In vogue: opportunism, front-loaded issuance and higher borrowing costs.

 "What we have experienced for the first time in many years is if it's a bad market, it means there is execution risk, people are acutely aware of that and want to avoid that type of market," said Frazer Ross, Deutsche Bank AG's head of EMEA investment-grade credit bond syndicate.
 January could be "very hit and miss" and a lack of jumbo merger and acquisition activity could also stymie sales, he said.

-Sales of new bonds dropped about 18 per cent to 227 billion euros (S$353.8 billion) in 2018, according to data compiled by Bloomberg, with SAP SE on December 3 selling probably the last corporate deal of the year.
+Sales of new bonds dropped about 18 per cent to 227 billion euros (S$353 billion) in 2018, according to data compiled by Bloomberg, with SAP SE on Dec 3 selling probably the last corporate deal of the year.
 Closure of the market in December may mean there are more borrowers now on the sidelines and looking to sell bonds next month.

-January issuers could be the first in more than two years to miss out on the ECB's Corporate Sector Purchase Programme, as the central bank will end 2.6 trillion euros of quantitative easing at year-end.
+January issuers could be the first in more than two years to miss out on the ECB's Corporate Sector Purchase Programme, as the central bank will end 2.6 trillion euros of quantitative easing at the end of the year.
 That tally included buying nearly 180 billion euros of corporate bonds in primary and secondary markets.

-The central bank is set to reinvest asset proceeds as they mature, although it's not yet clear what the mix will be between new bonds and secondary market purchases.
-Bonds maturing next month include securities from BMW Finance NV, BASF SE and Orange SA, data compiled by Bloomberg show.
+The central bank is set to reinvest asset proceeds as they mature, although it's not yet clear if that will include new bonds, or stick to only buying in the secondary market.
+Bonds maturing next month include securities from BMW Finance NV, BASF SE and Orange SA.
 BMW has often been one of the first issuers in the market each January.

-If market conditions are good enough, next month may be even busier than is normal for January, said Patrick Wuytens, head of high-grade syndicate at ING Groep NV.
-"Issuers should better prepare themselves for a potential window," he said.

 Getting in early may help issuers avoid volatility around looming risks, such as the UK's March 29 exit from the European Union.
 This list of geopolitical dangers could also easily scupper even modest expectations for primary sales next year.

 "The biggest concern is a lack of resolution," said Mariano Goldfischer, global head of syndicate at Credit Agricole CIB.
-"You can analyze company fundamentals but the uncertainty of the political landscape could derail everything."
+"You can analyse company fundamentals but the uncertainty of the political landscape could derail everything."
+BLOOMBERG

-With so many uncertainties, there's no consensus on how many corporate bonds will be sold in Europe next year.
-Barclays Plc and JPMorgan Chase & Co analysts expect issuance to rise on this year, while UniCredit SpA's market watchers see volumes shrinking.
-BNP Paribas SA and Morgan Stanley predict broadly unchanged volumes on this year.

-The end of ECB support has contributed to a jump in borrowing costs this year.
-Average euro investment-grade corporate spreads have surged 75 per cent this year to 151 basis points, the highest in nearly three years, Bloomberg Barclays index data show.
-Issuers will just have to accept that they aren't going down again anytime soon, according to Suki Mann, founder of Creditmarketdaily.com.